Koormavatara: Cast

-Production & Casting

-Former President of Karnataka Film Chamber of Commerce, hotelier and actor Basanthkumar Patil, produced the film and completed 15 days shooting in Bengaluru.
-"Abhinayasharadhe" Jayanthi plays the ‘Kastura Bai’ role in this film.
-Dr Shikaripura Krishnamurthy plays the lead protagonist role.
-HG Somasekhara Rao, Goa Datthu, Ninasam Chaswa, Rashmi, Vikram Soori, Nanjunda and Apoorva Kasaravalli forms the rest of cast.
-Issac Thomas scores the music and G.S.
-Bhaskar another stalwart in cinematography, is behind the camera.

 Reception

 Critical response

 B S Srivani from Deccan Herald wrote "In Kanasemba Kudureyaneri, Kasaravalli had poked inside the psyche of the rural man while in “Kurmavataara” it is the suave urbanite who undergoes sharp scrutiny.
 But does it suffice for the moment?".
 A critic from Bangalore Mirror wrote "Veteran Jayanthi and Harish Raj, both playing actors and Kastura Ba and Nathuram Godse, deliver top-class performances.
 The film has been released in five screens in Bangalore and there is no reason to skip it.
 Indulge in some Gandhian duty".